 We will publicise all notifications on this web page.
 We will also write to all persons and organisations who have asked to join our 'opt in' list to receive information about planned processions.

 Anyone wishing to object to a procession or make representations to us should do so within 14 days of its publication.

 If we need to arrange a meeting with the organiser, officers from the Council and the Police will normally meet with the organiser within seven days of receiving the notification.
 The Police will normally send us a report within seven days of that meeting.

 If your application is deemed non-contentious, we should be able to approve your procession without referring the decision to the Licensing Committee.
 'Non-contentious' means any application which has not resulted in any objections, or representations of a serious nature, and where is no conflict with council policy.
-Contentious applications will be determined by the Licensing Board.
+Contentious applications will be determined by the Licensing Committee.